SmithMack68/Shakespearean-Translator/README.md

-Welcome to the Shakeparean Translator.
+Welcome to the Shakespearean Translator.
 Have you ever wondered what you would have sounded like back in Olde Elizabethan England?
 Have you longed to sound like a poet?
 Well now you can.
 Simply enter your text, click translate and wait with bated breath.
 It's that simple.
 Now if you are feeling particularly bawdy, click on the image of Master Shakespeare and see what happens. *If we shadows have offended, think but this, and all is mended, twas all in good jest.*
-Enjoy!
 ----
 ----
 ## Overview